A Family Affair (Christian McBride album): Reception

 Bill Milkowski of JazzTimes noted "On his third album as a leader, bassist Christian McBride reveals more shades of his musical makeup than he's allowed to slip through in the past.
 Along with his renowned upright chops-typically solid and swinging in the great tradition of Ray Brown-the Philly phenom also reveals himself to be a Bootsy-influenced funkster, Jamerson-inspired groovemeister, and Jacoesque fretless electric soloist.
 All this, plus his first stab at lyric writing, makes A Family Affair McBride's most diverse and widely appealing project to date."
 Jim Santella of All About Jazz said "The toe-tapping music swings deliciously and is presented in a variety of different formats."

-Dan MacIntosh of Jelly Roll wrote "This album may not be the best forum for Christian McBride's music, but it's always fun to get a peek at a musician's influences.
-Instead of labeling this as a sell-out (which it very easily could have become), A Family Affair is better viewed as a side road along the fruitful journey of one diverse musician."

 Phil Gallo of Variety wrote, "After two acoustic jazz albums for Verve and roles in the bands of Benny Green and Joshua Redman, he has turned to electric jazz for his "Family Affair" disc and marries funk and post-bop in a bountiful performance...
 He has yet to distinguish himself with a similar uniqueness on the electric bass.
 He does what others before him have done without necessarily expanding those concepts.
 But when he's thinking funk and classic jazz at the same time, as he does on "Brown Funk," a tribute to bassist Ray and singer James, he's headed in a direction that can only be good for the future of this music."